AIPLA Virtual Water Cooler - Weekly Webinar Series

 AIPLA Virtual Water Cooler

-Join us every Thursday in July at 3 pm eastern/ noon pacific at the "Water Cooler".
+Join us every Thursday in July and August at 3 pm eastern/ noon pacific at the "Water Cooler".

 In advance of each session we'll pose an issue to start the discussion – and we promise, it won't be something as complex as patent eligibility or orphaned copyrighted works – but who knows where it will go.
 Mostly, this is an opportunity to say hello to people you may (or may not) know for a few minutes, and see IP colleagues much as you would at the office water cooler.

 To attend simply register, which we are doing simply so no one gets Zoom-bombed (and yes, Zoom fatigue could well tie into one of the topics).
 This is free and open both to AIPLA members and non-members interested in IP (feel free to share this invite to others in IP), but sorry, you'll have to bring your own water.

 September 22, 2020The USPTO published a Final Rule on August 3, 2020 in a Federal Register Notice, announcing fee changes that take effect October 2, 2020.
 The Final Rule includes an approximate 5-10% increase to most fees impacted by the rule, with some larger increases, notably in issue and maintenance fees, maintenance late fees, and PTAB fees.
 Four fees were discontinued.

 September 22, 2020AIPLA congratulates Shira Perlmutter on her appointment as the 14th Register of Copyrights.
 Her extensive experience in intellectual property law will be a tremendous benefit to the Office.

 Employees’ Access to Files Thwarts Claim Under Anti-Hacking Law